Jack-Naughton/arduino-docs-content/content/hardware/_unlisted/boards/usbc-power-supply/datasheet/datasheet.md

 **Combined Maximum Output Power:** 45 W

 <div style="background-color: rgba(0, 170, 228, 0.2); border-left: 6px solid rgba(0, 120, 180, 1); margin: 20px 0; padding: 15px;">
-  <strong>Note:</strong> The power supply automatically negotiates the appropriate voltage and current with the connected device using USB Power Delivery (PD) protocol.
+  <strong>Note:</strong> The power supply negotiates the appropriate voltage and current with the connected device using USB Power Delivery (PD) protocol.
 The device will select the optimal power profile based on its requirements.
 </div>

 ### Power Delivery Protocols